 '''

 int erl_length(list)

+Types:

+ETERM list;

 '''

 Determines the length of a proper list.

 list is an Erlang term containing proper list.
 In a proper list, all tails except the last point to another list cell, and the last tail points to an empty list.